Allopurinol

 • Your doctor will usually start you on a low dose (usually 50 or 100 mg each day) and increase it very slowly over a few months.

-• They doctor will measure your uric acid level with a blood test and increase the allopurinol dose as much as needed until your uric acid level is less than 0.36 mmol/L.
+• They will measure your uric acid level with a blood test and increase the allopurinol dose as much as needed until your uric acid level is less than 0.36 mmol/L.

-• This may take 6 to 12 months of taking allopurinol every day.
+• It can take 6 to 12 months of taking allopurinol every day to get your level to less than 0.36 mmol/L.

-• The usual dose of allopurinol is 100 to 600 mg a day.
+• The usual long-term dose of allopurinol is 100 to 600 mg a day.
 Some people may need up to 900 mg daily.

 • Always take your allopurinol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.
-Know what dose you should be taking - if you are unsure, talk to your pharmacist.
+Know what dose you should be taking.
+If you are unsure, talk to your pharmacist.

 You can use the following plan to help keep track of your allopurinol as you increase your daily dose.